-How to avoid it: A good rule of thumb: Don’t take out more student loans than you expect to make your first year out of college.
+Help to avoid it: A good rule of thumb to consider: Don’t take out more student loans than you expect to make your first year out of college.
 For example: If want to work in marketing after college using your business major and get a starting salary of $40,000, don’t take out more than $40,000 in loans.
 If you’re studying to work in finance, $75,000 could be appropriate.
 And if you’re studying to be an artist or actor, well … try to get some robust scholarships.

 You should also get wise about what your monthly student loan payments will be out of school. $800 or $1,000 per month?
 Not uncommon.
 Use this student loan calculator to find out what yours might be before you commit to a loan.

 Already made this mistake?
 Do the math today!
-If you are chastened by what your student loan payments will be, you can either get a part-time job to start paying them off now and avoid taking out more, or switch direction with your major.
+If you are chastened by what your student loan payments will be, you can consider either getting a part-time job to start paying them off now and avoid taking out more, or switch direction with your major.

 6. Not Reading or Losing Your Documents